 This presentation examines the potential of observational cinema to explore and visualize the crisis.
-I will screen parts of my documentary film Soutsou 21 (from the Docville series), which studies people working at the Spiliotopoulos Hospital during the autumn and winter of 2011.
+I will screen parts of my documentary film Soutson 21 (from the Docville series), which studies people working at the Spiliotopoulos Hospital during the autumn and winter of 2011.
 During that period the hospital staff was experiencing severe changes owing to the institution's potential merger with other health units in Athens.
 My main problem can be encapsulated in the following question: how does one film the crisis without merely producing a visualised version of a talk or a journalistic reportage?

-Christos Varvantakis: Occupied Visions: Greek Youths' Digital Video Making and Sharing in the Crisis

-This presentation examines what young people in Greece are presenting, representing, and commenting on in digital videos concerning the economic crisis.
-I focus on the ways in which adolescents visually convey and communicate their encounters with the dominant crisis-related discourse.
+Christos Varvantakis: Occupied Visions: Greek Youths' Digital Video Making and Sharing in the Crisis adolescents visually convey and communicate their encounters with the dominant crisis-related discourse.
 I explore how these videos may offer elaborate critiques of the context discussed.
 Digital video making and on-line video sharing provide young people with novel ways to publicly express their political views and experiences of the crises that have engulfed their reality.
 The exploration of cultural practices such as YouTube videomaking and commenting opens up new ways to grasp how adolescence is lived, constructed, and negotiated.
 In particular I will present videos concerned with school-life, the job-market and the mass media, and I will focus on how producers envision and negotiate power in the context of the economic crisis.